-Correlation Between Federated Short and Payden Absolute
+Correlation Between Federated Short-term and Payden Absolute

-Can any of the company-specific risk be diversified away by investing in both Federated Short and Payden Absolute at the same time?
-Although using a correlation coefficient on its own may not help to predict future stock returns, this module helps to understand the diversifiable risk of combining Federated Short and Payden Absolute into the same portfolio, which is an essential part of the fundamental portfolio management process.
+Can any of the company-specific risk be diversified away by investing in both Federated Short-term and Payden Absolute at the same time?
+Although using a correlation coefficient on its own may not help to predict future stock returns, this module helps to understand the diversifiable risk of combining Federated Short-term and Payden Absolute into the same portfolio, which is an essential part of the fundamental portfolio management process.

 0.87 | Correlation Coefficient |